terra-money/validator-profiles/validators/terravaloper1pu8lpz64erz47eemtkhq9wzwu9st9ehywnlw4q/README.md

 # 1% MAX fee & 100% UPTIME

-We are community centric validator that shares its full commission net revenue with our token stakers.
-To learn more please visit us at https://orion.money
+We are a stable validator with the most favorable conditions.
+Our commission is 1% maximum and 100% uptime.
+We work for you, and we prove it in practice!
+Our telegram chat with news: @MAX_fee1.
+Our live telegram chat: @MAX_fee1chat

 ## Our Architecture